PHS will be closed to the public from December 22, 2014 to February 5,

 Museum & Library

-The PHS collections document the perception and understanding of the domestic, social, business and cultural life in the region of the Pettaquamscutt Purchase from the late 17th to the mid-20th centuries, with the strength of the collections residing in the materials that date from the mid-19th to mid-20th century.
+The PHS collections document the perception and understanding of the domestic, social, business and cultural life in the region from the late 17th to the mid-20th centuries, with the strength of the collections residing in the materials that date from the mid-19th to mid-20th century.
 The collections include furniture and other man-made artifacts and decorative arts, manuscripts, books, photographs, slides and negatives, maps, newsprint, models, prints and drawings, costumes, fabrics and other textiles, Native American artifacts, dolls, toys and games, tools, currency, industrial equipment, and institutional archives.
 Topics represented in the collections include architecture, commerce and industry, domestic life, military history, agriculture and land use, politics and religion.

 The Society maintains a research library consisting of printed materials relating to Washington County and Rhode Island, local histories, maps, ephemera, family genealogies, and varied manuscript holdings.
 The Society maintains genealogical files on local families.
 The library is open free of charge to members and students, and can be used for a small daily fee by the public.